Transcript comparisons

 (IB = Innocents Betrayed by Dr Sandra Lean)

-KT - Page 169 IB
+Luke's other girlfriend - Page 169 IB

 "The claim that he was planning to visit her again in July 2003 was based on Corinne’s plan to holiday in the same place – a plan that had since been cancelled.
 Jodi and Luke were, in fact, planning a sleepover at a friend’s house the following weekend as part of a birthday celebration – the very weekend the prosecution alleged Luke would be going to see (KT).
 None of the available evidence supported the claim that Luke was seeing another girl"